 - You must have spent a certain amount of time in work in which you paid Social Security taxes to qualify for retirement benefits or SSDI.
 That's not the case with SSI — eligibility is based on financial need and your age or medical condition.

 - It's possible to receive both Social Security benefits and SSI, if you qualify for both.
-About 2.6 million people did in May 2021.
+More than 2.5 million people did in September 2022.